Christina lives in unincorporated Washington County with her husband, Eric, and their child, William.

-Born and raised in unincorporated Washington County, her work ethic was formed by watching her parents grow and sustain a small business for several decades.
-Her parents taught her the value of civic engagement, which she now teaches to William as he joins her at rallies and community meetings.
+Born and raised in rural Oregon, her work ethic was formed by watching her parents grow and sustain a small business for several decades.
+Christina now owns and operates her own business - a law practice where she has worked to help workers and businesses comply with Oregon's workplace laws.

 During high school at Hillsboro High School, Christina wrote for the local paper, the Hillsboro Argus.
 She was also featured as the "Hero of the Week" on KATU for developing a school-wide community service program that galvanized students to volunteer 1000+ hours to the community.